Australian Biological Resources Study

 Faunal Relationships

 Faunal relationships among Australian Thysanoptera are considered in Austin et al. (2004), but a large proportion of taxa are probably endemic.
 Despite this, in the Melanthripidae, the genus Dorythrips includes two species in Western Australia and one in Chile, whereas Cranothrips includes a series of species across Australia and one in South Africa.
 Similarly, Jacotia in the Phlaeothripidae has one species in South Africa and several in Australia (Mound 1995).
 Amongst the Phlaeothripidae, idolothripines such as Mecynothrips, Malesiathrips, Bactrothrips, Nesothrips and Carientothrips, show close relationships to the faunas of Papua New Guinea and the Pacific islands.
 In contrast, a few taxa show relationships to New Zealand (Mound 2006).
 Endemism, however, is also obvious.
-Thus of the 23 genera of Aeolothripidae worldwide, five are known only from Australia.
-In the Thripidae, the genera Odontothripiella and Pseudanaphothrips represent endemic Australian radiations, and this is also true of several new genera that are similar to Anaphothrips.
-In the semi-arid parts of Australia, the fauna of Phlaeothripidae includes several endemic radiations, including those on Acacia, Casuarina and Geijera (Mound 1971bet al.; Mound et al. 1999; Crespi et al. 2004).
+Thus, of the 23 genera of Aeolothripidae worldwide, five are known only from Australia.
+In the Thripidae, the genera Odontothripiella and Pseudanaphothrips represent endemic Australian radiations, and this is also true of several genera that are similar to Anaphothrips.
+In the semi-arid parts of Australia, the fauna of Phlaeothripidae includes several endemic radiations, including those on Acacia, Casuarina and Geijera (Mound 1971b et al.; Mound et al. 1999; Crespi et al. 2004).

 Database Notes